 Next, I used my multimeter to measure the short circuit current (Isc).

 I measured a max Isc of 6.57A.
 The panel claims an Isc of 6.56A at STC.

 I was impressed by these initial results.
-Other solar panels I’ve tested with a multimeter haven’t usually exceeded both their claimed Voc and Isc.
+The solar panels I test with a multimeter usually don’t exceed both their claimed Voc and Isc.

 But a multimeter only tells you so much.
 The test I find most informative is power output in watts.
 So I went about rigging up a testing system to measure just that.

 I set up my Newpowa solar panel by first connecting a battery then the Newpowa panel to a solar charge controller.

 Note: Check out my tutorial on how to set up your first solar power system

 I also added a watt meter inline with the solar cables and connected a Bluetooth module to the charge controller.
 These two additions gave me two different ways to measure the panel’s power output.

 I didn’t permanently mount my panel, but it has the standard number of mounting holes.
 There are two on either side of the frame, plus a small hole in the middle for grounding.